After Placement of Dental Implants

 Wearing your Prosthesis

 Partial dentures, flippers, or full dentures should not be used immediately after surgery.
 This was discussed in the pre-operative consultation.
-Discuss with Dr. Sandler the best timing to resume their use.
+Discuss with Drs.
+Will Chen the best timing to resume their use.